EliaTogni/SM4ML_Obsidian/SM4ML_Obsidian/Chihuahua vs Muffin Dataset.md

 Kernel filters are modifications that change the pixel values, resulting in the change of the arrangement of the pixels.
 Filters are a very popular technique in image processing to sharpen and blur images.
 These filters operate by moving a matrix of size $n \times n$ across an image, applying either a box blur filter, causing the image to become blurrier, or a high-contrast vertical or horizontal edge filter, resulting in sharper edges in the image\\cite{Shorten}.

 #### Unsharp masking sharpening
 This kernel filter involves exploiting a method commonly known as **unsharp masking sharpening**: a Gaussian blur is applied to the dataset and it is then subtracted from the original image, obtaining in this way an increment in terms of contrast for the smallest details.
 Sharpening images for Data Augmentation could result in encapsulating more details about objects of interest.

 immagine esempio

 ------------------------------------------------------------------------

 #### Blurring
 This kernel filter involves, as the name suggests, blurring the image and reducing noise, resulting in a smoothed version of the image.
 Intuitively, blurring images for Data Augmentation could lead to higher resistance to motion blur during testing.
-In my case, the blurring is obtained through a **box blur**, that is, by setting the value of each pixel to the average of the pixels in the radius of 3.
+The blurring is obtained through a **box blur**, that is, by setting the value of each pixel to the average of the pixels in the radius of 3.

 immagine esempio

 ------------------------------------------------------------------------

-### Image Segmentation
+## Image Segmentation
 Even if some filters simplify a picture giving almost only the main shape, in some cases this is not enough to exclude the features we know are completely irrelevant.
 The problem in the recognition of the principal content of the image is given by the fact that an image could contain a lot of different details that increase the difficulty of the task of classification, thus, I decided to also apply **segmentation** to the datasets.
 Segmentation is the process of partitioning an image or video into meaningful regions to identify and differentiate objects or regions of interest.
-The goal is to classify each pixel or region of the image as belonging to one of two classes: foreground or background. ==In order to simplify the images, a K-Means clustering algorithm has been applied over each image: every pixel has been set to the value of the centroid of its cluster, with a total of 4 cluster per image.
-In this way, the images became very simple and only the principal shapes and colors survived.==
+The goal is to classify each pixel or region of the image as belonging to one of two classes: foreground or background.

+A $K$-Means clustering algorithm is employed on each image, assigning every pixel to the centroid of its respective cluster.
+Using this approach, pixels with similar feature values are grouped into same clusters, which represent different segments in the image.
+As result, each image was segmented into a total of four clusters, resulting in simplified images where only the primary shapes and colors are retained.

 immagine esempio segmentation

-The result of the data segmentation and augmentation has been eight datasets that I analyzed separately:
+The result of the data segmentation and augmentation has been eight different datasets:
-- the original couple of datasets (used in the hyper parameter tuning);
+- the original couple of datasets (==used in the hyper parameter tuning==);
 - the augmented couple of datasets;
 - the segmented couple of datasets;
 - the augmented and segmented couple of datasets.